Gilles de Rais: Contemporary academic views

 With these clarifications made, Jacques Chiffoleau insists that he is not trying to prove Gilles de Rais's innocence or guilt, but rather to explain "the weight of the proceedings" and the judges' "strong views" on lese-majesty offence.
 In the Breton magistrates' eyes, the criminal charges against John V's treacherous vassal constituted "a very old triptych that closely entwined" rebellion against the established order (which stemmed from the divine order), deal with the Devil and "unnatural relations" such as sodomy.

 Similarly, Claude Gauvard stresses that confessions were shaped by the expectations of judges, whose imagination was imbued with the "fear of a demonological epidemic" contemporary with the beginnings of the witch hunts in the Late Middle Ages.
 Gauvard, therefore, considers it "difficult, if not impossible" to "distinguish between what is fantasy" in these confessions, since "the description of the facts is insidiously rooted in reality."

-However, Jacques Chiffoleau admits to being puzzled by certain vivid passages from Étienne Corrillaut's confession of 17 October 1440, in which this Gilles de Rais's servant detailed some assassination methods.
+However, Jacques Chiffoleau admits to being puzzled by certain vivid passages from Étienne Corrillaut's confession of 17 October 1440, in which Gilles de Rais's servant detailed some assassination methods.
 (Note: "The said Gilles de Rais sometimes boasted that he had greater delight in killing and slitting the throats of the said boys and girls or having them killed, in seeing them languish and die, in cutting off their heads and limbs and seeing the blood, than in practicing lust on them. (...)
 After the incision of the vein of the neck and throat of the said children or of other parts of the body and when the blood flowed and also after the decapitation, practiced as it is said above, he sometimes sat on their belly and took delight in seeing them die thus and he sat at an angle to better see their end and their death."
 (Transcript of Étienne Corrillaut's confession, dated 17 October 1440)) These descriptions of bloody and orgasmic rituals have no equivalent in every inquisitorial interrogation studied by Chiffoleau, because in this case the trial documents record murders and sadistic pleasures that had never been put down on paper before Marquis de Sade's literary work in the 18th century.